none-None1/tiny-bignum-c-but-altered/README.md

 ```
 There is also a test program `testcpp.cpp`, that tests two bignums.

-In tiny-bignum-c, the size of bignums is fixed, but you can redefine `BN_ARRAY_SIZE` to change the size in tiny-bignum-c-but-altered
+In tiny-bignum-c, the size of bignums is fixed, but you can redefine `BN_ARRAY_SIZE` in both your program and `bn.c` to change the size in tiny-bignum-c-but-altered.
 ## Build
 Run the `build.bat` batch file to build because none-None1 doesn't know how to write Makefiles.
 It uses MinGW but you can manually build using other compilers.